Vrushabh102/turf-up/README.md

 # 🏈 Turf Up - Flutter Sports Application

-A modern Flutter application for sports enthusiasts to discover, book, and manage turf activities with a clean, feature-first architecture.
+A modern Flutter application for sports enthusiasts to discover and manage turf activities with a clean, feature-first architecture.

 ## 🚀 Quick Start